Marketing to Libraries

 Sturdy, better quality books are an important selling point to librarians who are interested in books lasting for more than a few borrowers.
 Also, books printed on acid-free (alkaline) paper are more desirable because pages printed on acid paper become too brittle to use after 50 to 100 years.

-Additional insights can be gleaned from the annual book buying survey compiled by Library Journal (LJ), a library trade magazine published by Media Source Inc. Latest edition: "Book Buying Survey 2012: Book Circ Takes A Hit," by Barbara Hoffert, dated February 14, 2012.
+Additional insights can be gleaned from the annual Materials Survey compiled by Library Journal (LJ), a library trade magazine published by Media Source Inc. Latest edition: "Materials Shift," by Barbara Hoffert, from March 4, 2014.

 One effective way to get materials into libraries is to have them reviewed.
 Because they cannot read or use everything they select, many librarians depend upon reviews in the following magazines or journals when making purchasing decisions:

 Booklist/Reference Books Bulletin reviews adult books (fiction and nonfiction), books for youth (children and young adults), and reference books and also newly released videos, DVDs, audiobooks, spoken word audios, and children's music CDs.
-See the Submitting Review Material to Booklist web page for submissions information.
+See the Submitting Review Material to Booklist web page for submissions information, including their current policy concerning ebooks.

 Choice reviews print and online scholarly works recommended for college and university libraries.
 See the Choice Submission of Books and Electronic Media for Review (Guidelines for Publishers) web page for more details.